12 Hour Allergy Relief Side Effects

 Generic Name: clemastine

-Note: This page contains information about the side effects of clemastine.
-Some of the dosage forms included on this document may not apply to the brand name 12 Hour Allergy Relief.
+Note: This document contains side effect information about clemastine.
+Some of the dosage forms listed on this page may not apply to the brand name 12 Hour Allergy Relief.

 For the Consumer